Modiphius Entertainment

+Modiphius Entertainment is a tabletop role-playing game and board game publisher based in Fulham, London that is known for licensed adaptations of established media.
+Notable titles include Star Trek Adventures, Fallout the Roleplaying Game, Dune: Adventures in the Imperium, Terry Pratchett’s Discworld: Adventures in Ankh-Morpork, and the Mass Effect board game.

+History

-Modiphius Entertainment is an RPG and tabletop game publisher based in Fulham, London.
-Modiphius was founded in 2012 by husband-wife team Rita and Chris Birch to publish their first game Achtung!
+Modiphius was founded in 2012 by husband-wife team Rita and Chris Birch to publish their first game, Achtung!
 Cthulhu.
 The company have since published a number of product lines based on independent licenses and established brands.

 Games

 Achtung!
 Cthulhu

 In 2013 the company raised £177,000 through Kickstarter to create Achtung!
 Cthulhu, a tabletop RPG set in the Second World War inspired by the work of H.P.
 Lovecraft.
+The first series of adventures for Achtung!
+Cthulhu is called "Zero Point," with the first two chapters called "Three Kings" and "Heroes of the Sea" by Sarah Newton.
 The game was well-received in the RPG community, and won several awards, including Best Roleplaying Game at the 2014 UK Games Expo.
 In 2018 a videogame based on the franchise - called Achtung!
 Cthulhu Tactics - was released by Auroch Digital.

 Mutant Chronicles

 In 2013 Modiphius released the 3rd edition of popular post-apocalyptic RPG Mutant Chronicles.

 Fallout

 In 2017 the company acquired the license for Bethesda property Fallout and in 2018 released Fallout: Wasteland Warfare, a tabletop wargame featuring characters and settings from the videogame series.
 The company announced in 2019 that they would be working on an RPG expansion to Fallout: Wasteland Warfare to be released in the same year.

-Modiphius would also develop a Fallout tabletop RPG using their 2d20 system called Fallout the Roleplaying Game.
-The game would enter beta in 2019 with a projected release in 2020, but was delayed due to the COVID-19 pandemic.
-Fallout the Roleplaying Game would release digitally in March 2021, with a physical release in July the same year.
+Modiphius developed a Fallout tabletop RPG using their 2d20 system, called Fallout the Roleplaying Game.
+The game entered beta in 2019 with a projected release in 2020, but was delayed due to the COVID-19 pandemic.
+Fallout the Roleplaying Game released digitally in March 2021, with a physical release in July the same year.